fenago/ansible-course/md/Lab_2.md

     although it might not be obvious, the [tasks:] block of the playbook is actually a YAML list.
 A list in YAML lists all of its items at the same indentation level, with each line starting with [-].
-For example, we updated the [httpd] package from the preceding playbook using the following code:
+For example, we updated the [apache2] package from the preceding playbook using the following code:

 ```
   - name: Update the latest of an Apache Web Server
-    yum:
+    apt:
-      name: httpd
+      name: apache2
       state: latest
 ```